Undergraduate & Graduate

 *Students may also apply for Travel Grants to visit NASA Centers, participate in professional meetings, etc.

-Fund Distribution – Funds will be paid to the student’s institution upon receipt of a detailed invoice on a reimbursement basis; the institution will pay the student upon completion of a sub-award agreement between the institution and the University of Hartford.
-Submission of a completed budget form (CTSGC as well as most institutions will also need detailed, itemized original receipts).
+Fund Distribution – Reimbursement will require the completion of a sub-award to the master agreement between the grant award recipient’s institution and the University of Hartford.
+Reimbursement requires the submission of detailed, itemized receipts to the appropriate office at the affiliate Consortium campus.
 Note: NASA CTSGC cannot award final payment until all post-award requirements are met and approved.

 Post award responsibilities

-Reporting – A project report will be requested upon completion of the work.
-The required reporting format is available for download on the NASA CTSGC website.
-NASA CTSGC considers a successful project investment in the future of the researcher, their department and the institution, and therefore track these outcomes for reporting to NASA.
+Reporting – A project report will be required promptly upon completion of the project grant.
+The required reporting link will be sent via email before the completion of the grant period of performance and is also available by logging into the application portal.
+NASA CTSGC considers a successful project to be an investment in the future of the researcher, their department and the institution, and therefore requires the tracking of these outcomes for CTSGC reporting to NASA.

 Poster Session – Students will be required to furnish a research poster (template available online) for an annual expo following the completion of their research.
+The poster will be submitted with the grant report, and the awardee will bring a physical copy to the expo for display.
 Details about the annual expo will be communicated closer to the date.

 Longitudinal Tracking – NASA CTSGC and NASA require tracking of all significant student awardees to their “next career step.”
 Please be aware that you will be contacted by your Campus Director to follow up on your career path and/or progress.